 Understand this key part of stock trading

 Whenever an investment is bought or sold, there must be someone on the other end of the transaction.
-If you want to buy 1,000 shares of Disney, you must find a willing seller and vice versa.
-It's very unlikely you always are going to find someone who is interested in buying or selling the exact number of shares of the same company at the exact same time.
+If you want to buy 100 shares of Disney, for example, you must find someone who wants to sell 100 shares of Disney.
+However, it's unlikely that you will immediately find someone who wants to sell the exact number of shares you want to buy.
 This is where market makers come in.

 What Market Makers Do

-Market makers—usually banks or brokerage companies—literally "make a market" for a stock by standing ready to buy or sell a given stock at every second of the trading day with firm ask-and-bid prices.
+Market makers—usually banks or brokerage companies—literally "make a market" for a stock by standing ready to buy or sell a given stock at every second of the trading day at the market price.
 This is good for traders because it allows them to execute trades whenever they want, more or less.
-When you place a market order to sell your 1,000 shares of Disney, a market maker will purchase the stock from you, even if it doesn't have a seller lined up.
+When you place a market order to sell your 100 shares of Disney, a market maker will purchase the stock from you, even if it doesn't have a seller lined up.
 The opposite is true, as well, because any shares the market maker can't immediately sell will help fulfill sell orders that come in later.

 Without market makers, it would take considerably longer for buyers and sellers to be matched with one another.
 This would reduce liquidity, making it more difficult to enter or exit positions and adding to the costs and risks of trading.
 Financial markets need to operate smoothly because investors and traders prefer to buy and sell easily.
-Without market makers, there likely would be fewer transactions and the overall markets would slow down.
-This, in turn, would reduce the amount of money available to companies, and in turn, their value.
+Without market makers, it's unlikely that the market could sustain its current trading volume.
+This would reduce the amount of money available to companies, and in turn, their value.

-Market demand dictates the ask prices (what they're willing to pay for shares) and the bid prices (how much they're demanding) set by market makers.
+Market demand dictates where market makers set their bid prices (what they're willing to pay for shares) and ask prices (how much they're demanding).

 How Market Makers Earn Money

 When an entity is willing to buy or sell shares at any time, it adds a lot of risk to that institution's operations.
-For example, a market maker could buy your shares of common stock in IBM just before IBM's stock price begins to fall and fail to find a willing buyer, and therefore, they would take a loss.
+For example, a market maker could buy your shares of common stock in IBM just before IBM's stock price begins to fall.
+The market maker could fail to find a willing buyer, and therefore, they would take a loss.
 That's why market makers want compensation for creating markets.
 They earn their compensation by maintaining a spread on each stock they cover.